Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\authConfig.js` file.
-1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `ms-identity-react-c3s2-api` app copied from the Azure portal.
+1. Find the key `clientID` and replace the existing value with the application ID (clientId) of `ms-identity-react-c3s2-api` app copied from the Microsoft admin center.
 1. Find the key `tenantName` and replace the existing value with your Azure AD B2C tenant's name (e.g. `fabrikamb2c.onmicrosoft.com`).
 1. Find the key `b2cDomain` and replace it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.
 1. Find the key `policyName` and replace it with your policy name e.g. `B2C_1_susi_v2`

 #### Register the client app (ms-identity-react-c3s2-spa)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory B2C** service.
+1. Navigate to the [Microsoft admin center](https://portal.azure.com) and select the **Azure AD B2C** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
     1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-react-c3s2-spa`.